 In this blog series I show you how to use budgets in a non-restrictive order, you become the boss of your money.
-The tool I use to create my budget is called YNAB, short for You Need A Budget.
+The tool I used to create my budget is called YNAB, short for You Need A Budget.
 This post is about your embracing your true expenses.

 Embracing Your True Expenses

 For most people, a lot of expenses are the same every month.
 For example your rent payment, utilities, even groceries will be about the same amount every month.
-Also every month your salary is paid, so it’s easy to budget for these fixed expenses from your regular income.
+Also, every month your salary is paid, so it’s easy to budget for these fixed expenses from your regular income.

 Some expenses are not that regular.
-Examples of irregular expenses are the holiday season gifts (once per year) or insurance payments that your pay once or twice per year.
+Examples of irregular expenses are the holiday season gifts (once per year) or insurance payments that you pay once or twice per year.
 These are the easiest of the non-monthly expenses to budget for.
 You know how much they’ll be and when they are due.

 The harder to budget for costs are things like maintenance to your car.
 You know it’s going to happen, but you don’t know exactly when and how much it will be.